Macroscopic Bell state between a millimeter-sized spin system and a superconducting qubit: Results

 Starting from the generated Bell state $\rho$, we first apply a qubit rotation $R=R_{\bf n}(\theta)$ with rotation axis ${\bf n}$ and angle $\theta$.
-This is realized by applying a microwave drive (in resonance with the qubit) with a given amplitude and phase (see \cite{supplemental} III.A).
-Then, the magnon displacement operation $D_\alpha$ is applied via a microwave drive with a given displacement amplitude and phase (see \cite{supplemental} III.A).
+This is realized by applying a microwave drive (in resonance with the qubit) with a given amplitude and phase.
+Then, the magnon displacement operation $D_\alpha$ is applied via a microwave drive with a given displacement amplitude and phase.
 Afterwards, we tune the qubit to be resonant with the magnon for implementing the magnon-qubit swapping $S(\tau)$.
-Finally, the probability of the qubit's excited state $P_+$ is read out (c.f.
-Ref.~\cite{Xu-PRL-2023} for details about the readout method).
+Finally, the probability of the qubit's excited state $P_+$ is read out (cf. Ref.~\cite{Xu-PRL-2023} for details about the readout method).
 These three operations are combined as the {\it joint} tomography operation $T(R,\alpha,\tau)\equiv S(\tau)D_\alpha R$, as shown in Fig.~\ref{fig3}(a).
-The measurement results are given by $E(R,\alpha,\tau)={\rm Tr}[\rho O(R,\alpha,\tau)]$, with $O(R,\alpha,\tau)\equiv T^\dagger(R,\alpha,\tau)\vert +\rangle\langle +\vert T(R,\alpha,\tau)$, c.f.~\cite{supplemental} III.B.
-The joint tomography operation $T(R,\alpha,\tau)$ effectively changes the observable into {\it composite} observables $O(R,\alpha,\tau)$.
-Here we use three different qubit rotations: $R=I, R_x(\frac{\pi}{2})$, and $R_y(\frac{\pi}{2})$, $8\times8$ different magnon displacements $\alpha$ [see Fig.~\ref{fig3}(b)], and 61 different swap times $\tau$ (0 to 180~ns), which form a set of composite observables $\{O(R,\alpha,\tau)\}$ to provide the needed information of the generated state $\rho$ prior to the joint tomography operation.
-All these $3\times64\times61$ swap data are shown in Fig.~\ref{fig3}(c).
-For clarity, two typical set of swap curves with $\alpha=0.125+0.125i$ and $0.625+0.625i$ are shown in Fig.~\ref{fig3}(d), where the three curves in each set correspond to the qubit rotations $R=I, R_x(\frac{\pi}{2})$, and $R_y(\frac{\pi}{2})$, respectively.
+The measurement results are given by (cf. Sec.~II.B in Supplementary Materials)